Exact two-stage finite-mixture representations for species sampling processes: Conclusions

 \section{Conclusions}

-This paper develops a new perspective on Bayesian nonparametric mixture modeling by introducing an exact finite representation of species sampling processes.
-The key insight is that any mixture induced by a proper SSP within an SSM can be reparametrized via a finite mixture with a random $K$.
-This representation is not an approximation but a structural reformulation, in which the truncation level emerges as a latent variable with an explicit conditional distribution.
-In doing so, we preserve the full generality of infinite–dimensional SSP priors while gaining a tractable framework for inference.
+This paper develops a new perspective on Bayesian nonparametric modeling by introducing an exact two-stage finite representation of proper species sampling processes.
+The key insight is that an SSP can be reparametrized via a finite-mixture construction with a latent truncation level $K$ and reweighted atoms, while preserving the original SSP setwise after averaging over $K$.
+This representation is therefore not an approximation but a structural reformulation that yields a finite random measure together with an explicit law for $K$.

-Building on this representation, we proposed a Gibbs sampling algorithm that avoids the ad hoc algorithmic truncations required by generic slice methods.
-The resulting procedure is simple to implement, theoretically grounded, and applicable to a wide range of SSP priors used in mixture models, including Dirichlet, Pitman–Yor, geometric and more general stick–breaking families, as well as dependent–length constructions such as DSBw.
+Building on this representation, we proposed finite-dimensional augmentation schemes for SSP mixtures and derived Gibbs samplers that avoid ad hoc fixed truncation levels.
+The resulting updates are simple to implement and apply broadly across SSP priors used in mixture models, including Dirichlet, two-parameter Pitman--Yor, geometric, and more general stick--breaking families, as well as dependent-length constructions.

-Our empirical results demonstrate the practical benefits of this approach.
-Across simulated mixtures and the benchmark galaxy dataset, the proposed finite–representation samplers successfully recover both the underlying density and a sensible posterior distribution for the effective number of occupied clusters $c_n$.
-Compared with alternative methods, they tend to converge more rapidly and avoid the systematic overestimation of clusters often observed in decreasing–weight models.
-In the simulation studies of Section~\ref{sec:illustrations}, we therefore interpret the posterior of $c_n$ as a summary of the induced random partition, and compare it to the finite-mixture order of the data-generating model only as a diagnostic, not as a consistency claim for any underlying ``true'' number of components.

-An important conceptual distinction emerging from our framework is between: (i) the finite–representation truncation level $K$; (ii) the random number of occupied clusters $c_n$ in a sample of size $n$; and (iii) the (fixed or random) number of components $m$ in classical finite mixture models, i.e. (\ref{finite_mixture}).
-In our construction, $K$ is a \emph{prior–level} latent variable used to represent the SSP $G$ as an exact finite mixture; $c_n$ is a \emph{data–dependent} random quantity measuring how many atoms are occupied in a given sample; and $m$ in finite mixture modeling is a \emph{structural parameter} specifying a true finite number of components.
-These objects live at different levels of the hierarchy and are not directly comparable.
-In particular, it is generally inappropriate to interpret $c_n$ as an estimator of $K$, or $K$ as a ``true'' number of clusters.